greenelab/deep-review/sections/06_discussion.md

 data (e.g., patient electronic health records) in the cloud, secure/regulation-compliant cloud services do exist [@tag:RAD2010_view_cc].

-*TODO: Write the transition once more of the Discussion section has been fleshed out.*

 ### Data, code, and model sharing

 A robust culture of data, code, and model sharing would do much to speed